Changes to Board of Accountancy CPE rules

 Note: Nano-learning and blended learning programs taken prior to Jan.
 9, 2018, cannot be counted in fiscal year 2018.

-The BOA has converted all credits previously reported for fiscal years 2016 and 2017 to fit into the new CPE reporting form.
+The BOA has converted all credits previously reported for fiscal years 2017 to fit into the current CPE reporting form.
 Personal development credits were reclassified as non-technical credits, while all other credits were reclassified as technical credits, regardless of field of study.

 Understand CPE reporting and record keeping